afsdlk/elixir_alerts/README.txt

 # IMPORTANT, ALL DOCKER COMMANDS ARE PLACED UNDER ./bin, so makes sense to use them from the app root folder
 export PATH=$PATH:./bin

-# Run the whole thing (takes a lot because the images are not prebuilt in docker hub)
+# Run the whole thing (takes a lot because the images are not prebuilt in docker hub, and it does a big deal of stuff, like unix odbc instalation)
 compose.sh -d

 # The elixir container can be rebuild with help of the following command